-For the past year I’ve been listening to business owners tell me that their business is in a slump because they’re advertising isn’t working or they have stopped advertising completely to save money during this lingering and pesky recession.
+For the past year, I’ve been listening to business owners tell me that their business is in a slump because they’re advertising isn’t working or they have stopped advertising completely to save money during a relatively good economy.
 Really?
 Do they really think that way?
-They go on and on about all kinds of things that get in the way of growing their business and the first thing they mention as the problem is the recession.
-The recession?
-I think we beat that horse to death about a year ago and it’s time to stop whining and chin wagging about the “R” word.
-Move on, get over it, stop complaining and make some relevant changes but more importantly don’t use the recession as an excuse to do nothing.
-Doing nothing is far more dangerous to your business than the recession.
+They go on and on about all kinds of things that get in the way of growing their business and the first thing they mention as the problem is the economy.
+The economy?
+I think we beat that horse to death about a year ago and it’s time to stop whining and chin- wagging about the “E” word.
+Move on, get over it, stop complaining and make some relevant changes but more importantly, don’t use the economy as an excuse to do nothing.
+Doing nothing is far more dangerous to your business than the booming economy.

-Our world is filled with the expectations from one person (the customer) to another (the business).
-Everyone has expectations of everyone else.
+Our world is filled with the expectations of one person (the customer) to another (the business).
+Everyone has expectations for everyone else.
 We’re human!
-The business owner writes an ad and hopes the customers comes in to buy the product.
+The business owner writes an ad and hopes the customers come in to buy the product.
 But, the ad never meets the expectations.
 Why?
 Well, for one – the business owner will always ask that the ad do what it cannot do.

 Advertising will not repair a broken business, it will not make you better at what you do and it will not turn a struggling business into one that isn’t.
 Advertising will only accelerate the inevitable.
 When it comes to correcting the problems of bad selection, poor location, road construction, low quality, high prices, bad employees, NO WEBSITE, inconvenient hours, and NO WEBSITE you could advertise until the cows come home and it won’t make a difference.
 I mentioned ‘no website’ twice because if a business doesn’t have a website or has a bad website I’m not wasting my time with them.
 They could be giving away stuff for FREE and I’m not showing up.
 Small businesses do not have the luxury of surviving without a great website.

 “The man who stops advertising to save money is like the man who stops the clock to save time.”